 This workshop is great for teaching coding fundamentals, and we progress from drag-and-drop coding into using a real programming language.
 During the workshop, we will build some fun and exciting apps and games that run on the micro:bit exposing the students to its capabilities, teaching them programming skills, and inspiring them to take coding further.

 Note: Your pupils DO NOT need their own micro:bits – we bring micro:bits with us for your class to use!

-The micro:bit is a handheld, fully programmable computer being given free to every Year 7 or equivalent child across the UK.
-You can use your BBC micro:bit for all sorts of cool creations, from robots to musical instruments – the possibilities are endless.
+The micro:bit is a handheld, fully programmable computer with buttons, touch sensors, motion sensors and even a small screen!
+You can use the BBC micro:bit for all sorts of cool creations, turning them into robots or musical instruments – the possibilities are endless.